 Candice grew up on a small hobby farm in Warwick, Queensland.
 After completing her veterinary degree at the University of Queensland, she moved to Canberra to join the team here at Hall Veterinary Surgery.
 Her horse, cat and goldfish also made the move!
 Outside of work you’ll find Candice running, bushwalking, at the speedway or riding her horse – she loves the outdoors.

-Wendy is our latest addition to the veterinary team and brings a wide range of veterinary experience to the practice.
+Wendy joined Hall Vet Surgery in early 2018 and brings a wide range of veterinary experience to the practice.

 The varied skills of our veterinary staff is both broad and complementary.
 From cruciate repairs, pathology diagnostics, dental repairs, spey and castration surgeries, cardio work-ups to acupuncture and behavioural advice we have vets with the skills to help you keep, or return your pet to good health.